Technologicat/unpythonic/doc/dialects.md

 The [dialects subsystem of `mcpyrate`](https://github.com/Technologicat/mcpyrate/blob/master/doc/dialects.md) makes Python into a language platform, à la [Racket](https://racket-lang.org/).
-It provides the plumbing that allows to create, in Python, dialects that compile into Python at import time.
+It provides the plumbing that allows to create, in Python, dialects that compile into Python at macro expansion time.
 It is geared toward creating languages that extend Python and look almost like Python, but extend or modify its syntax and/or semantics.
 Hence *dialects*.